$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Method

 The variational density matrix is expressed as a weighted sum over a family of many-body orthonormal basis states

-Here $\boldsymbol{K} \equiv \left \{ \boldsymbol{k}_1, \boldsymbol{k}_2, \ldots, \boldsymbol{k}_N \right \}$ represents a \emph{set} of occupied momenta, each taking one of the discrete values $\boldsymbol{k} =\frac{2\pi \boldsymbol{n}}{L}$ ($\boldsymbol{n} \in \mathbb{Z}^2$) without duplication as required by the Pauli exclusion principle.
+Here $\boldsymbol{K} \equiv \left \{ \boldsymbol{k}_1, \boldsymbol{k}_2, \ldots, \boldsymbol{k}_N \right \}$ represents a \emph{set} of occupied momenta, each (under the periodic boundary conditions) taking one of the discrete values $\boldsymbol{k} =\frac{2\pi \boldsymbol{n}}{L}$ ($\boldsymbol{n} \in \mathbb{Z}^2$) without duplication as required by the Pauli exclusion principle.
 Such setting is closely in line with an essential point of Fermi liquid theory~\cite{baym2008landau}: one can label the low-energy excited states using the same quantum number as the ideal Fermi gas.
-In practice, one has to truncate the momenta within an energy cutoff, which is set to be sufficiently large to avoid bias in the considered temperature region.
+In practice, one has to truncate the momenta within an energy cutoff, which is set to be sufficiently large to avoid bias in the considered temperature range.
 Therefore, for $M$ possible momenta within the energy cutoff, the summation \Eq{eq:density matrix} involves $M \choose N$ terms.
 See Fig.~\ref{fig:concept}(a) for a schematic illustration.

-Substituting the density matrix ansatz \Eq{eq:density matrix} into \Eq{eq:variational free energy}, one finds an unbiased estimator for the variational free energy
+Substituting the density matrix ansatz \Eq{eq:density matrix} into \Eq{eq:variational free energy}, one finds an unbiased estimator for the variational free energy:

 Here $ \boldsymbol{R} \equiv \{ \boldsymbol{r}_1,\boldsymbol{r}_2, \ldots, \boldsymbol{r}_N\} $ is the set of electron coordinates and $ \Psi_{\boldsymbol{K}} (\boldsymbol{R} ) = \langle \boldsymbol{R} | \Psi_{\boldsymbol{K}}\rangle $ the corresponding basis wavefunction.
 The local energy is defined as $ E^{\mathrm{loc}}_{\boldsymbol{K}}(\boldsymbol{R}) = - \frac{1}{r_s^2} \sum_i \left [ \nabla_i^2 \ln \Psi_{\boldsymbol{K}}(\boldsymbol{R}) + \left(\nabla_i \ln \Psi_{\boldsymbol{K}}(\boldsymbol{R})\right)^2 \right] +\frac{2}{r_s} \sum_{i< j} \frac{1}{|\boldsymbol{r}_i - \boldsymbol{r}_j|} + \mathrm{const}$.
 We use Ewald summation to evaluate the Coulomb interaction term, while the gradient and Laplacian operator appearing in the kinetic term can be computed using automatic differentiation.
 We model the Boltzmann distribution $p(\boldsymbol{K})$ and wavefunction $\Psi_{\boldsymbol{K}}(\boldsymbol{R})$ using two generative networks.